 Media inquiries: Roger Christensen - SVP Marketing & Communications.

-For more information about Bank of Utah’s Aircraft Owner Trusts, contact a Trust Officer.
+For more information about Bank of Utah’s Aircraft Owner Trusts, see our frequently asked questions.